cs124/pa4-information-retrieval/README.md

 We recommend checking out the following before getting started on PA4:

 * The Week 4 videos and slides.
-* The Week Group Work 3 and slides on Information Retrieval.
+* Lab 3 and slides on Information Retrieval.
 * Chris Manning's Canvas Videos on Information Retrieval.
 * The Manning, Raghavan, Schütze readings on Boolean Retrieval, Term vocabulary and postings lists, Scoring, term weighting, and the vector space model, and Evaluation in Information Retrieval